rafaelcamargo/portfolio/src/scripts/blog/posts/from-idea-to-the-first-sale.md

 The first purchase made by an unknown person finally happened almost five months after the product to be on the market.
 Bigger than the surprise with the sale was the happiness of noticing that my newest client was a designer I admire so much.
 A cycle of positive surprises had just been completed in front of me because [Pliim](https://pliim.app/), a product created by that designer, was a great inspiration for me to create my own too.

 Building and selling software independently has made me reflect on the possibility of developing products with a vision quite different from the one disseminated by the Disrupt-o-mania Church and based on the gospel of Growth Hacking, Three Comma Club, and 30 Under 30.
-A vision guided by sufficient, not excessiveness.
-One that moves slowly without breaking things.
-One that ripens the world instead of rotting it.
+A vision guided by sufficient, not excessiveness, and that moves slowly without breaking anything.

 Thanks, [Zé](https://twitter.com/zehf)!